Trial Sign-up Journey

 Only freemium users can see upgrades for paid features.

-Patterns in User Behaviour
+User Behaviour Patterns

 WITH IMPACT